 Champions will develop their skills as they design and/or implement a student success initiative at their institution.
 Champions will gain confidence in their leadership abilities and build resilience to work through challenges that threaten to derail institutional change efforts.

-Applications for the 2026 cohort of Student Success Champions will open in July 2025.
+Applications for the 2026 cohort of Student Success Champions will open on June 2.

-The program is open to any employee at a 2-year or 4-year, public or private, non-profit higher education institution—including faculty, student affairs professionals, administrators, assessment professionals, and institutional researchers—who is, or will soon be, leading a student success project and has support from their institution.
+The program is open to any employee at a 2-year or 4-year, public or private, non-profit higher education institution—including, but not limited to, faculty, student affairs professionals, administrators, assessment professionals, and institutional researchers—who is, or will soon be, leading a student success project and has support from their institution.

 Each Student Success Champion will participate in the program for a two-year term.
 We expect Champions to attend four meetings each year (two face-to-face and two virtual).

 If your institution is a member of HEDS, we do not charge a program fee to participate; your institution will only be responsible for the cost of your travel, food, and lodging for the two face-to-face meetings each year.
-If your institution does not belong to HEDS, we charge a one-time, $1,000 program fee and the cost of your travel, food, and lodging for the two face-to-face meetings each year.
+If your institution does not belong to HEDS, we charge a $1,000 program fee for each year of the program as well as the cost of your travel, food, and lodging for the two face-to-face meetings each year.

-The cost of each face-to-face meeting, which covers three nights of lodging, food, and transportation between the Indianapolis International Airport and Wabash College, will be determined at the beginning of each application period, for 2025 Champions it was around $725.
+The cost of each face-to-face meeting, which covers three nights of lodging, food, and transportation between the Indianapolis International Airport and Wabash College, will be around $950 (not including airfare).
+We can provide additional nights of lodging to accommodate flight schedules at the current hotel rate, generally $125-$150 per night.

-• Two hour-long virtual check-ins each year between small groups of Champions and HEDS leaders for updates on their projects, troubleshooting obstacles, and honing plans for next steps.
+- Two one-hour virtual check-ins each year between small groups of Champions and HEDS leaders for updates on their projects, troubleshooting obstacles, and honing plans for next steps.

 One hesitation I had when applying was that I didn’t know exactly what project I wanted to focus on or whether any project would be worthy enough for two years worth of a program.
 There ended up being no reason to worry about this at all, because the program is so much more than providing time and support to focus on a single project, and that was apparent right away.
 The opportunity to meet new people and hear about their experiences and projects has been great, and the program really does feel like it is about the Champions and not necessarily the project itself.
 And that being said, I also quickly realized the various directions my project could take, and I credit the Student Success Champions Program for helping open my eyes to that.

-The application process consists of answering questions about your interest in the program and the project you’d like to work on and providing a letter of support from an administrator at your institution.
+The application process will consist of answering questions about your interest in the program and the project you’d like to work on and providing a letter of support from an administrator at your institution.

-We open applications for a new cohort every year in July.
+We open applications for a new cohort every year in early summer.

 If you have questions about the program please email Charlie Blaich and Kathy Wise.